-Figure 14 shows the simulated probability of interference shown when using a 30 dBi regular antenna with radiation pattern envelope (RPE) conforming to ITU-R F.699 [5].
+Figure 14 shows the simulated probability of interference shown when using a 30 dBi regular antenna with radiation pattern envelope (RPE) conforming to Recommendation ITU-R F.699 [5].
 No polarisation discrimination is assumed.
-It shows that the interference probability is moderate within the same block but drops rapidly at more than one block distance.
+It shows that the interference probability is moderate within the same block, but it drops rapidly at more than one block distance.